Answers to common questions.

 Do I have to make a reservation for a tour?

-The only way we guarantee a tour of the house is with an advance ticket purchase or reservation.
-Tickets for the regular tour may be purchased online or by phone.
-All special tours such as the In-depth Tour, Sunset Tour and Brunch Tour are available by advance ticket purchase only.
-For the best choice of times you should make your reservation or purchase your tickets at least 10 day to two weeks in advance.
-For the special tours we recommend calling 3 to 4 weeks in advance as space is limited and these often sell out quickly.
-Reservations and tickets are available by calling Visitor Services at 724-329-8501 or clicking here.
+The only way we can guarantee admission is with an advance ticket purchase or reservation.
+Tickets for the Self-Guided Exterior Experience, Guided Architectural Tour, Sunset Tour, Brunch Tour, and Family Field Trip may be purchased online or by phone.
+Focus Tours are available with an advance reservation by phone or email.
+For the best choice of times you should make your reservation or purchase your tickets at least 10 days to two weeks in advance.
+For specialty tours, such as Sunset Tours, Brunch Tours, and Focus Tours we recommend booking three to four weeks in advance as space is limited and these often sell out quickly.
+Reservations and tickets are available online or by calling Visitor Services at 724-329-8501.

 How far in advance should I buy tickets?

 If you plan to visit in July, August or October (our peak months), please call at least ten days to two weeks in advance.
 If you are bringing a group with you during those times, call six weeks in advance to avoid disappointment.
-For more information about group tours, click here.
-Other tips:
+For more information about group tours, visit our Group Tour Information page.

-- If you desire the In-depth Tour purchase your tickets at least two weeks in advance for a weekday tour, one month in advance for a weekend tour.
+• If you desire the Guided Architectural Tour purchase your tickets at least two weeks in advance for a weekday tour, one month in advance for a weekend tour.

-- Allow at least 15 minutes extra time for travel.
+• Allow at least 15 minutes extra time for travel.
 The roads to Fallingwater are rural, two-lane roads.
-If you are running late, rest assured – your reservation or ticket purchase guarantees you a tour of the house as long as you arrive by 4 p.m.
+If you are running late, rest assured – your reservation or ticket purchase guarantees you a tour of the house as long as you arrive before the last tour of the day.

 Are children and infants able to take the tour at Fallingwater?